Learn how to replace the ignition coil on Kia and Hyundai vehicles. Changing the ignition coil on Kia and Hyundai four-cylinder engines is very easy.

+- Remove the engine cover.
 The cover pulls right up.
-It is held in place with four tabs, pins and there are no screws that you need to worry about.
+It is held in place with four tabs and pins, and there are no screws you need to worry about.

+- Identify the ignition coil.
 Locate the faulty ignition coil.
-Cylinders are numbered from one to four, one starting on the passenger side, and cylinder four is on the driver's door.
-If you had a P0301 misfire code, that means that cylinder one plug or ignition coil ONE is defective.
-If you had a P0302 misfire code, that means that cylinder TWO plug or ignition coil is defective and so on.
+Cylinders are numbered from one to four, one starting on the passenger side and cylinder four on the driver side.
+If you had a P0301 misfire code, cylinder one plug or ignition coil ONE is defective.
+If you had a P0302 misfire code, cylinder TWO plug or ignition coil is defective.

-Carefully place the new ignition coil in, making sure it is seated properly on top of the spark plug.
+- Install the new ignition coil.
+Carefully place the new ignition coil in, ensuring it is seated properly on top of the spark plug.
 Secure it with the bolt using the socket and ratchet.
 Press the spark plug wires into the ignition coil until you hear it click/lock.

 If you are replacing all of the coils, make the ignition coil connectors go back into the same coils as before, which means don’t change the order of the electrical connectors.

-Make sure your engine has cooled down, or you risk getting burned by hot engine parts.
+- Ensure your engine has cooled down, or you risk getting burned by hot engine parts.

-The engine should be off when you replace the ignition coils.
+- The engine should be off when you replace the ignition coils.

 How much does it cost to replace a Kia/Hyundai ignition coil?